 It is essential that you let the dough rest for at least 30 minutes.
+I leave my dough divided into four parts and covered with plastic wrap for days in the refrigerator.
 I used some of the dough four days later and it was easier to work with when I rolled it out.
-Just make sure that it is always covered in plastic wrap.
+After making the dough by hand the first time I decided to use my KitchenAid , I knead the dough for five minutes with the hook attachment .
+I then knead it a little bit by hand , divide it into 4 parts , cover each with plastic wrap and put it in the refrigerator.
 I made one FLammkuchen the traditional way using bacon instead of Speck.
 It was a little too greasy for us.
 I fried the bacon and then sprinkled it over the Creme Fraîche with some Gruyere cheese.
 I prefer a mixture of leftover cheddar and some other cheeses I used on my first Flammkuchen.
 Thomas also made one Flammkuchen with goat cheese and pears and added some arugula before serving it.
 It looked delicious but I didn’t try it.

 The dough makes four large ( the size of a cookie sheet) pizzas.
 I made one at a time and that was plenty for my husband and me.